kcoverseas/take-home-assignment/README.md

     4. Finally, share the repo with 'prachet@kcoverseas.com' & 'upandey@kcoverseas.com'.

 ## Description
-You have to work on creating an employee  calendar for all the exployees of the company that will tell us the available slots for a meeting.
+You have to work on creating an employee  calendar for all the employees of the company that will tell us the available slots for a meeting.

 ## Tech Stack
 You have to create the application as web application in .NET Core (use MVC Framework).